 You must provide a Social Security number for every person in your family who is applying for benefits.
 You can provide the numbers orally or in writing.
-You do not have to show Social Security cards.
+You do not have to show any Social Security cards.
 106 C.M.R. § 701.230.
 DTA will do a computer check to see if the Social Security numbers you gave match the people in your family.

 If you do not have a Social Security number for someone in your family who is applying for benefits, you must apply for a number and must provide verification from the Social Security office that you have applied.
 If you are not sure about a number, you must ask Social Security to check the number and provide verification of your request.
 Your TAFDC cannot be delayed or denied while you are waiting for a number.
 See DTA Online Guide (Overview of Social Security Numbers-TAFDC).